witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

     }
 }
 ```

+{% hint style="danger" %}
+As Solidity does not support `float` types, all prices are provided as `int256` values, with a fixed number of decimals digits.

+For instance, if the BTC/USD price is $41,847.762289, the Price Router contract will give `41847762289` for the currency pair identified as `"Price-BTC/USD-6"`.
+{% endhint %}

+{% hint style="info" %}
-> Please, find below the list of the EVM chains currently supported by the Witnet oracle, and their corresponding Price Router contract addresses.
+Please, find below the list of the EVM chains currently supported by the Witnet oracle, and their corresponding Price Router contract addresses:
+{% content-ref url="contract-addresses" %} contract-addresses {% endcontent-ref %}
+{% endhint %}

 #### **Forcing an update on a Witnet-maintained price feed**
 First, get from the WitnetPriceRouter contract the WitnetPriceFeed address that is currently serving price updates on any given currency pair.
 Then, just call on the `requestUpdate() payable` method.